Monthly Archives: September 2016

 Donor vehicle for Mustang GT trans cooler testing

 Heat is generally the enemy of an automatic transmission.
 In fact, the Ford factory service manual notes that when the GT's computer senses the transmission overheating, it will limit RPMs until the temperature returns to a normal range.
 There is nothing worse than a track day ending early due to high temps of any kind, including in the transmission.
-Whether you are taking your GT to the track or
+Whether you are taking your GT to the track or doing any sort of hard driving, you may have considered the addition of a trans cooler.
+Ford certainly did.
+For this generation of Mustang they included an air-to-oil cooler rather than the water-to-oil coolers of older generations.

 Continue Reading »